 Call for Submissions

-Each year, a $10,000 prize is awarded to a Canadian writer for the best first collection of published short fiction in the English language.
+The Writers’ Union of Canada invites submissions to the 28th annual Danuta Gleed Literary Award.
+A $10,000 prize is awarded to a Canadian writer for the best first collection of published short fiction in the English language.
 Two finalists are also awarded $1,000 each.
 To be eligible, books must be first collections of short fiction written by a Canadian citizen or permanent resident and published in Canada in the English language in the 2024 calendar year.
 The deadline for submissions is January 31, 2025.
+A short list will be announced in May 2025, with the winner and two finalists being named in June 2025.
 Eligible titles may be submitted by publishers according to submission guidelines available here.

 About the Jury